aces/Loris-MRI/docs/scripts_md/delete_mri_upload.md

     - $dbh       : database handle.
     - $uploadId  : ID of the upload to delete.
     - $tarchiveID: ID of the tarchive to delete.
-    - $sessionID : ID of the session associated to the scan,
+    - $sessionID : ID of the session associated to the scan.
     - $filesRef: reference to the array that contains all files in table C<files> associated to the upload.
     - $intermediaryFilesRef: reference to the array that contains all files in table C<files_intermediary>